Telecommunication-Telemedia-Assessment/AVRate/AVRate/README.md

 ### playerpath = complete path to the executable of localplayer

-### playerarguments = the arguments to pass to the player in case the selected local player is "command_line".
+### playerarguments = the arguments to pass to the player.

+This is valid in case the selected local player is "command_line".
 In the arguments, %1 is a placeholder for the file to play according to the playlist.
-Ex. -i %1 --fullscreen
+Ex. -input-video %1 --fullscreen

 ### volumeform = { none, slider, button }